telerik/teststudio-docs/docs/advanced-topics/build-server/microsoft-hosted-agent-testing.md

 ![Publish Test results task](/img/advanced-topics/build-server/mha-testing/fig13.png)

-For both these tasks you again use the variable $(Build.Repository.LocalPath).
+For both these tasks you can use the variable __$(Build.Repository.LocalPath)__.

 ## Run the Azure Pipeline

-With the pipeline set in this way you can trigger the Test Studio test execution on a Microsoft-hosted agent VM.
+With the pipeline set in this way, you can trigger the Test Studio headless test execution on a Microsoft-hosted agent VM.

 ![Run the pipeline](/img/advanced-topics/build-server/mha-testing/fig14.png)